1996 Army Cadets football team

-The 1996 Army Cadets football team was an American football team that represented the United States Military Academy in the 1996 NCAA Division I-A football season.
-In their sixth season under head coach Bob Sutton, the Cadets compiled a 10–2 record and outscored their opponents by a combined total of 379 to 224.
+The 1996 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1996 NCAA Division I-A football season.
+In their sixth season under head coach Bob Sutton, the Cadets compiled a 10–2 record, won their first eight games of the season for the first time since 1950, were ranked in consecutive weeks in the AP Poll for the first time since 1959, and outscored their opponents by a combined total of 379 to 224.
 In the annual Army–Navy Game, the Cadets defeated Navy, 28–24.
 They also lost to Auburn, 32–29, in the 1996 Independence Bowl.
 This was Army's last winning season until 2010.